open-horizon/anax/docs/cluster_install.md

 2. Define this registry to docker as an insecure registry:

    a.
-Install docker (if not already installed, `docker --version` to check):
+Install Docker (if not already installed, `docker --version` to check):

       ```bash
       curl -fsSL get.docker.com | sh